You are here

 For those who are educational specialists and/or on education-focused contracts.

-If you feel you have the skills and capacity to become a mentor, we kindly invite you to sign up by completing this short form stating your skills and experience.
+If you feel you have the skills and capacity to become a mentor, we kindly invite you to contact the team via info@psa.co.uk and we will get back to find out more about your skills and experience.

 Your details will be added to a database of those who are willing to mentor other teaching-focused, pedagogically-interested or educational leadership staff in Politics (broadly defined), and Mentors can remove themselves from the database at any time once they have reached their capacity.